eMahtab/is-graph-bipartite/README.md

 ```

 # Implementation 2 : BFS (Using visited array to store level information)

+If visited[i] is not equal to -1 it means the vertex is already visited at level visited[i].

 ```java
 class Solution {
     public boolean isBipartite(int[][] graph) {